Donation receipts are sent to donors every time they give.

 All those requirements have been met by donor statements.

 - when an admin creates a donation on behalf of a donor, in the admin panel.

 - when a donor gives by check or cash.
-These donations are counted in batches.
-When that batch goes to be deposited, any donor with an email address in their profile will be emailed a receipt.
-Note: This type of receipt can be disabled in Settings.
+Check and cash donations are counted in batches.
+When that batch goes to be deposited, any donor with an email address in their profile will be emailed a receipt, depending on the settings of the payment source.